apache/openwhisk/tools/ubuntu-setup/README.md

 # Setting up OpenWhisk on Ubuntu server

 The following are verified to work on Ubuntu 14.04.3 LTS.
 You may need `sudo` or root access to install required software depending on your system setup.

+The commands below should be executed on the host machine for single VM/server deployments of OpenWhisk.
+For a distributed deployment spanning multiple VMs, the commands should be executed on a machine with network connectivity to all the VMs in the deployment - this is called the `boostrapper` and it is ideally an Ubuntu 14.04 VM that is provisioned in an IaaS (infrastructure as a service platform e.g., OpenStack).
+Your local machine can act as the bootstrapper as well if it can connect to the VMs deployed in your IaaS.

   ```
   # Install git if it is not installed